Central African Republic Civil War: Violence against aid workers and crime

 In 2015, humanitarian aid workers in the CAR were involved in more than 365 security incidents, more than Syria, Afghanistan, Iraq and Somalia.
 By 2017, more than two-thirds of all health facilities have been damaged or destroyed.
 The crimes are often committed by individuals not associated with any armed rebel groups.
 There have been jail breaks with more than 500 inmates escaping from Nagaragba Central Prison, including fighters of both Christian and Muslim militias.
 By 2017, only eight of 35 prisons function and few courts operate outside the capital.
 The international press freedom organization Reporters Without Borders said it was concerned that the rebel attacks were taking their toll on the ability of radio stations to operate in the CAR, with condemnation of the killing of journalist Elisabeth Blanche Olofio, who worked for Radio Bé-Oko which is part of a network of apolitical radio stations known as L'Association des Radios Communautaires de Centrafrique.

+Economic impact

+The civil war has inflicted a severe economic toll on the country.
+Research employing the synthetic control method (SCM)—a statistical technique that constructs a counterfactual scenario using data from comparable countries—estimates that the conflict caused a national GDP per capita decline of 45.3 percent to 47.8 percent over the decade from 2013 to 2022.
+This translates to a cumulative GDP loss ranging from US$29.7 billion to US$32.4 billion in purchasing power parity (PPP) terms.
+Even under the most conservative estimates, a minimum decline of 35.3 percent in GDP per capita is observed over the same period.
+These findings are reinforced by remote sensed GDP data derived from nighttime lights and population data, which provide an alternative measure of economic activity in areas with limited official statistics.

+In comparison to other conflicts analyzed using similar methods, the economic cost of the CAR civil war ranks among the highest in terms of relative GDP per capita decline.
+Moreover, the estimates surpass the economic costs of the Rwandan genocide—derived from another statistical methodology—which were estimated to reach between 25 and 30 percent of per capita GDP one decade after, which seems striking given the humanitarian cost of this event.

+One potential explanation for the significant economic impact of the conflict is the disruption of the two main trade corridors: the road axis from Douala to Bangui and the river axis from Pointe-Noire-Brazzaville up to the port of Bangui, especially during the initial years of the war, particularly during the Séléka occupation of the capital city.
+Another contributing factor could be the direct and indirect destruction of capital stock, resulting from fiscal inability to maintain existing infrastructure, and the long-term impact of the war on technical capacities for both the private sector and the administration.